ethereum/solidity-website/src/posts/2024-07-11-a-closer-look-at-via-ir.md

 ## What’s next?

-The long-term aim for the via-IR pipeline is to allow moving from a more hardcoded compiler implementation to a standard library in the next iteration of Solidity and make the new compilation pipeline including the optimiser as future-proof and efficient as possible.
+The long-term aim for the via-IR pipeline is to allow moving from a less flexible underlying model to a standard library in the next iteration of Solidity and make the new compilation pipeline including the optimiser as future-proof and efficient as possible.
+This would enable the compiler to graciously encompass the rapid changes in the language requirements and EVM architecture.

 Stay tuned for more updates regarding via-IR by [following us on Twitter](https://x.com/solidity_lang) and participating in the community discussions on the official [Solidity forum](https://forum.soliditylang.org/).